Microsoft-Developer-Labs/assembly-hello-world/README.md

 Assembly uses NASM in most OS's, but as it is just a hello world program, just use an online compiler.

-&copy Microsoft Corporation 2018.
+&copy; Microsoft Corporation 2018.
 All rights reserved.